ronak66/Direct-Mapped-Cache/README.md

 ![Plot2](plot2.png "Plot2")

-This plot is analysis of how "miss rate" change with varying number of blocks in the cache for GCC compiler
+This plot is analysis of how "miss rate" change with number of instructions given it to run, for a GCC compiler when number of blocks in the cache is varied.
+Different plots representing how miss rate decreases with increase in size of cache.
 ## Collaborators
 1. [`Nithin Raj`](https://github.com/nithinr07)
 2. [`R Arvind`](https://github.com/r-arvind)